Skip to main content

 Subscribe to our newsletter

 There's a magic to street racing through Tokyo City.
-The downtown area illuminated by streaks of headlights, the soundscape suffocating under screeching tyres as the two-litre, four-cylinder VTEC engine set inside my Honda S2000 brushes 0-60 in 5.5 seconds.
+The downtown area illuminated by streaks of headlights, the soundscape suffocating under screeching tires as the two-liter, four-cylinder VTEC engine set inside my Honda S2000 brushes 0-60 in 5.5 seconds.
 The adaptive triggers of the Xbox Series X controller whir as the vehicle shifts past 160mph, jolting as I wrestle the speedster into a drift through winding city streets.
 Somewhere behind me, a Drivatar is swerving into incoming traffic.
 You have reached your destination: open-world racing like you've never experienced it before.

 Forza Horizon 6 makes an astonishing first impression.
 Then again, the series doesn't have the luxury of doing anything less.
 When developer Playground Games unleashed Forza Horizon 5 in 2021, the studio quickly set a new benchmark for the genre – FH5 remains one of the best racing games, not to mention one of the best Xbox Series X games and best PS5 games.